uom-resquant/modelling_book/docs/05-inference.md

 You may have spotted a big problem in what came before.
 How did we compute the confidence interval?
 We multiplied 1.96 times the standard error.
 Remember: the standard error is the standard deviation of the sampling distribution of the mean.
 And… well, at least you are willing to repeat a survey thousands and thousands of times with the same population you won’t know what the standard error is!
 The population mean is unknown and we want to estimate it. *But the standard error that we need for constructing our confidence interval is also unknown!*

 If you are working with proportions there is an obvious way to estimate the standard error only with sample data (for details see the required reading).
 But with means this is not possible.
 There is, however, a solution.
 You can use *the standard deviation of your sample* as an estimate for the standard error .
-You would also need to make some adjustments to the formula for the confidence interval (you divide the sample standard deviation by the square root of the sample mean).
-You don't need to worry to much about the mathematics of it.
-In practice we will rely on R to apply these formulas and compute the confidence intervals.
+You would also need to make some adjustments to the formula for the confidence interval (you divide the sample standard deviation by the square root of the sample size).
+You don't need to worry to much about the mathematics of it but do watch the video in the learning materials for this week in which I demonstrate this.
+In practice here we will rely on R to apply these formulas and compute the confidence intervals.

 It is important, though, that you know that this approach works reasonably well when applying the Normal probability model to large samples.
 But with small samples using the sample standard deviation as an estimate of the standard error (so that we can compute the confidence interval) is problematic.
 The sample standard deviation also varies from sample to sample and this extra variation in smaller samples will mess up the computation of the margin of errors.
 William Gosset's suggested we needed to use a different probability distribution for this cases, the *t Student distribution*.